gyllstromk/blargs/doc/index.rst

 optparse from Python's standard library.
 The main distinctions are:

   * Cleaner, more minimal, and possibly more `pythonic` syntax.
   * Support for arbitrarily complex dependency relationships.
-For example, argument A might require arguments B and C, while conflicting with D.
+For example, argument A might require arguments B and C, while conflicting with D; or requiring argument E in the case that A is less than 10 or B is equal to the string 'wonderful!'.

 Installation
 ------------